 6) Tester should have performance builds made with timestamps tactically output to log files.
 Evaluate the log files build after build and track the trends.

 It also depends on what you're trying to achieve from the test.

-– If you want to simulate 20 users using a website and get a overall impression of user response time, then this is OK.
+- If you want to simulate 20 users using a website and get an overall impression of user response time, then this is OK.

 - If you want to simulate 20 users all performing a piece of code at just the same time, then this is dubious to work unless the code takes a long time to execute.